 Warning: As of early 2021, users have reported problems with the Microsoft Store version of Python and OCRmyPDF.
 These issues affect many other third party Python packages.
-Please download Python from Python.org or Chocolatey instead, and do not use the Microsoft Store version.
+Please download Python from Python.org or a package manager instead of the Microsoft Store version.

-Warning: 32-bit Windows might work, but is not supported.
+Warning: 32-bit Windows is not supported.